sapph1re/flight-tickets/README.md

 truffle migrate
 ```

-5. Populate the contract with sample data.
-This step is optional.
+5. This step is optional.
+Populate the contract with sample data.
 Do it if you want to have some data to play with.
 Otherwise you can add all airlines and tickets by yourself.

 ```
 npm run populate
 ```

+If you want to change the sample data, it's configured in `sample-data.json`.

 6. Run the frontend